isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 In each iteration, the policy parameters, $\theta$, are adjusted in hopes of maximizing the policy's improvement.
-However, if too many or big of changes are made in one iteration, it can render the algorithm inefficient or ineffective.
+However, if too many or big changes are made in one iteration, it can render the algorithm inefficient or ineffective.
 Thus, we use the formula,
 $L^{CLIP}(\theta)$, to assure that there is not a large deviation from the previous policy iteration.
 The formula is as follows: